RashmithaEttadi/ReactNativeProject/README.md

          Android: Open the Expo Go app → Use the QR scanner → Scan QR code shown in output
          iOS: Use the built-in Camera app to scan the QR code shown in output.
 Tap the link that appears to open in Expo Go.

-✅ Your app runs instantly on your device via Expo Go!
+✅ App runs instantly on your device via Expo Go!

 Run app on virtual devices
 OPTION 1: Android Emulator (via Android Studio)